GSK-Biostatistics/beastt/README.md

 probability weighting for simulations and data analyses in clinical trials.

+Inverse Probability Weighted Bayesian Dynamic Borrowing (IPW BDB) is a statistical approach designed to enhance the estimation of marginal treatment effects in clinical trials, particularly in hybrid control arm oncology studies.
+This method employs inverse probability weighted robust mixture priors (IPW-RMP) to adjust for covariate differences between the target study and external control data.
+By using propensity score-based inverse probability weighting, IPW BDB effectively balances prognostic variables between trial participants and historical controls, improving inference accuracy and reducing biases due to differences in data distributions.
+This technique increases the statistical power and reduces potential biases in estimating average treatment effects, which are critical for health policy decisions and drug approval processes.

+IPW BDB should be considered in clinical trial settings where individual level external control data is available and you want to integrate this data with your current trial.
+This method is particularly useful when there are differences in distributions of key prognostic factors between the target study population and the external controls, which could otherwise introduce bias.
+It is especially relevant in oncology trials, where using external data can help overcome challenges such as slow patient enrollment due to reluctance to join control groups.
+IPW BDB is well-suited for contexts where Bayesian dynamic borrowing is already applicable but could benefit from additional adjustments for confounding.

 ## Installation

 You can install the development version of {beastt} from